-by Freddy J. Nager, Founder of Atomic Tango + Former MCA Records Operative…
+by Freddy Tran Nager, Founder of Atomic Tango + Former MCA Records Operative…

-I first saw The Blue Agave perform last year, and have been playing their album non-stop since (good thing digital music doesn’t wear out).
+I first saw the band perform last year and have been playing their album nonstop since (good thing digital music doesn’t wear out).
 The band’s talent and musical expertise certainly warrant it.
 Guitarist/composer Andy Abad also teaches music at USC (Fight on!).
-And lead vocalist Stephanie Amaro de Abad also plays in the Grammy-nominated, all-female mariachi band Trio Ellas.
+And lead vocalist Stephanie Amaro de Abad also peforms in the Grammy-nominated, all-female mariachi band Trio Ellas.

 If you’re ever in L.A., you can find The Blue Agave regularly playing at the popular nightspot Eastside Luv.
 And I can assure you, they sound every bit as polished and thrilling live as they do in the studio, shaking rafters and stirring audiences every time.